SparebankenVest/azure-key-vault-to-kubernetes/stable/azure-key-vault-env-injector/README.md

 # Azure Key Vault Env Injector

-**This helm chart is still in Alpha and not yet ready for public consumption**

 This chart will install a Custom Resource Definition (`AzureKeyVaultEnvSecret`) and a mutating admission webhook, that together enable transparent injection of Azure Key Vault secrets to containers as environment variables.

 For more information see the main GitHub repository at https://github.com/SparebankenVest/azure-key-vault-to-kubernetes.